Understanding Inclusions in GST Valuation: A Comprehensive Guide

 • Transaction Value

 The main factor is the transaction value, which comprises the real consideration paid or due for providing goods or services.
-All monetary and non-monetary components that contribute to the overall value are considered when determining the inclusions in the transaction value.
+When determining the inclusions in the transaction value, the system considers all monetary and non-monetary components that contribute to the overall value.

 • Discounts